-Where a Complaint cannot be dealt with by a provincial council CODA or where the Complaint arises in the context of an interprovincial competition then that Complaint shall be received and processed by the central council CODA.
+Where a Complaint cannot be dealt with by a Provincial Council CODA or where the Complaint arises in the context of an inter-provincial competition then that Complaint shall be received and processed by the National CODA.

 Hearings

 A Complaint which cannot be resolved informally or by mediation at that level shall be heard by the Hearings Committee at that level.